luord/luord.github.io/content/Engineering/stories.md

 [^web]: I've worked as a full stack web developer almost exclusively, so in here I'm thinking of a form, created either from a JS framework or just a simple web form.
 [^server]: Of course, nobody is forced to use a client-server system, but it's what I'll use.
 [^dance]: Probably something like [flask-dance][].
+[^clean]: Remember not to pollute the business rules or the entities with data or steps specific to any third party.
 [^celery]: Probably rabbitmq through Celery.
 [^flow]: Remember not to break flow of control, this business rule doesn't care how the database signals or how the queue sends the message.
 But that's an implementation detail that should be discussed in review.
 [^caveat]: Everything beyond that (meaning *how* the stack is used) is outside the scope of the story.
 That's for tests and reviews.